davt49/Deutschstagram/README.md

-# Project 3: Deutschstagram
+# Deutschstagram

+## Brief

+As a group, create a MERN stack application (MongoDB, Express, React, Node) with RESTful routes.

+## Timeframe & Team

-1 week long 3 people group project (alongside Guy https://github.com/gaebar and Mia https://github.com/MiaLearnsToCode)
+7 days, 3 people group project (alongside Guy https://github.com/gaebar and Mia https://github.com/MiaLearnsToCode)

-Full stack: React.js, Node.js, Express, MongoDB

-Style-framework: Spectre.css

 Original group project is Vietgram (https://vietgram-ga.herokuapp.com/), I re-designed the app to Germany after the course, as practice.
 Functionally it is identical, but all of the necessary parts of the seeds file and nation/translation links elsewhere are changed.

+Project is live here https://deutschstagram.herokuapp.com/

 ![](pics/destagram.png)

+## Technologies
+- React
+- Node
+- Express
+- MongoDB
+- Mongoose
+- Spectre.css
+- Mocha & Chai
+- Git
+- Heroku

 ## Theme